bvjones/CV/readme.md

 A former Operations Manager in retail turned software developer with the help of Makers Academy.
 Finally fulfilling a lifelong ambition to be a software engineer.

+About to start a 12 week intensive course with Makers Academy.

 Looking for a junior position/graduate scheme to develop further and continue improving.

 Technical Skills